httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 Applications signing a response to a signed request SHOULD sign all of the components of the request signature value to provide sufficient coverage and protection against a class of collision attacks, as discussed in {{security-sign-signature}}.
 The server in this example has included all components listed in the Signature-Input of the client's signature on the request in the response signature, in addition to components of the response.

-While it is syntactically possible to sign another signature on a message, applications SHOULD NOT sign the Signature and Signature-Input fields of the request, as shown in this example.
-Doing so does not provide transitive coverage of covered components and is susceptible to attack as discussed in {{security-sign-signature}}.
-In some applications, signing these fields of a request can indicate to the client that the server has processed an input signature, but such applications need to carefully specify such usage in addition to ensuring sufficient coverage of the messages.
+While it is syntactically possible to include the Signature and Signature-Input fields of the request message in the signature components of a response a message using this mechanism, this practice is NOT RECOMMENDED.
+This is because signatures of signatures do not provide transitive coverage of covered components as one might expect and the practice is susceptible to several attacks as discussed in {{security-sign-signature}}.
+An application that needs to signal successful processing or receipt of a signature would need to carefully specify alternative mechanisms for sending such a signal securely.

 The response signature can only ever cover what is included in the request message when using this flag.
 Consequently, if an application needs to include the message content of the request under the signature of its response, the client needs to include a means for covering that content, such as a Content-Digest field.
 See the discussion in {{security-message-content}} for more information.